-The employee authorized to travel is responsible for complying with State statutes, laws, regulations, policies and procedures, and IRS guidelines, and is responsible for accurately completing all required forms for reimbursement of authorized official business travel expenses and adhering to all VCCCD policies, regulations and procedures related to travel by employees.
+The employee authorized to travel is responsible for complying with State laws, regulations, policies and procedures, and IRS guidelines, and is responsible for accurately completing all required forms for reimbursement of authorized official business travel expenses and adhering to all VCCCD policies, regulations and procedures related to travel by employees.
 Out of state travel is subject to additional restrictions and approvals.
+International travel must be approved by the Board of Trustees.